Fibonacci Forex Trading Strategy - Fibonacci Retracement Levels

 The shooting star pattern, as shown above, is the opposite of the hammer pattern.
 It's a bearish signal which signifies the failure of buyers to close the market at a new high, and sellers surging back into the market, to close near the low.

 So how can we use these patterns with Fibonacci levels?
 Let's take a look at some examples!
 It is important to note that the following strategy has not been tested historically for its effectiveness but merely serves as a starting point for you to build upon.
-Traders can take this strategy one step further by experimenting with different technical tools, Fibonacci ratios and markets by learning more in the Admirals Education library.
+Traders can take this strategy one step further by experimenting with different technical tools, Fibonacci ratios and markets by learning more in the Admiral Markets Education library.

 Uptrend